Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

   is rounded down (for floorMultiplyBy) or up (for ceilMultiplyBy) to the next integer.

-  The above describes what is done to determine the result, not precisely how it's done in the source code.

 For example, if the amount value is 47 and the ratio is 3 / 5, the calculation would go
 1. 47 * 3 = 141